-Majority of AMs to back Brexit Bill
+Assembly backs controversial Brexit bill

-The majority of Welsh assembly members are expected to give their consent to a controversial Brexit bill.
+A majority of Welsh assembly members have given their consent to a controversial Brexit bill.

 It follows the UK and Welsh governments reaching agreement on changes to the EU Withdrawal Bill after months of talks.

-Labour, Welsh Conservative and UKIP AMs are expected to back the Welsh Government's position, while Plaid Cymru will vote against.
+Labour, Welsh Conservative and UKIP AMs supported the Welsh Government's position in a heated debate on Tuesday, while Plaid Cymru opposed the move.

-It comes as a majority of members of Scotland's parliament are expected to vote against the bill on Tuesday.
+It comes as a majority of members of Scotland's parliament voted against the legislation.

-But UK and Welsh government sources have defended the deal and attacked the Scottish government's opposition to the agreement as "a nonsense".
+A total of 46 assembly members voted to give their consent to the parts of the bill that impact the assembly's powers.

 - Welsh Government agrees Brexit bill deal